pearljain7/cs6210-mapreduce/description.md

 It will ask for your first name and last name and generate a file called `Firstname_Lastname_p4.zip`.
-If working in pairs, you may use either student name for the deliverable, and include the names of both members iin the README file.
+If working in pairs, you may use either student name for the deliverable, and include the names of both members in the README file.

 The resulting zip file should have the following contents: